project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/tutorial/05-dynamic-colors.md

 ## Discrete Colors For States

-Continuous colors are useful for numeric values such as food, energy, pollution, health, infection probability, or hunger.

 For attributes that represent a small set of states, use **Discrete** mode instead.
 This is useful for experiments with states such as: